mdavids/rfc/content/draft-davids-forsalereg-20.md

 injection, as well as spoofing techniques based on Unicode manipulation, including bidirectional text attacks and homograph attacks.

-Therefore, it is **RECOMMENDED** that any parsing and publishing be conducted with the utmost care.
-Possible approaches include output sanitisation, maintaining a curated and validated list of URIs, or applying other validation methods, such as URI reputation checks before display.
+Therefore, parsing and publishing this information requires careful validation to ensure that only valid characters and formats are processed.
+Possible mitigation strategies include output sanitisation, maintaining a curated and validated list of URIs, or applying other validation methods, such as URI reputation checks before display.

 Automatically following URIs from "\_for-sale" records without user consent creates security risks, including exposure to malware, phishing pages, and scripted attacks.
-Implementations **SHOULD NOT** automatically redirect users when encountering "furi=" content tags.
-Instead, processors **SHOULD** present the target URI to users and require explicit confirmation before navigation.
+Implementations **MUST NOT** automatically redirect users when encountering "furi=" content tags without requiring explicit confirmation before navigation.
 This allows users to inspect the destination before proceeding.